andreassolberg/documents/openidconnect/draft-solberg-openidconnectfederations.md

 		'error_type': 'noaccess',
 		'error_descr': 'The provider is awaiting the Identity Provider operators to manually and explicitly opt-in for access to this consumer.
 This consumer was discovered in metadata 9 days ago, if you have questions about the acceptance procedures for new consumers, contact federation-helpdesk@ntnu.no'
 	}

+## Making an OpenID Connect request

+In addition to the request parameters described in [OpenID Connect][] the Consumer should add a query string parameter `sign=true`.
+If the Identity Provider supports OpenID Connect Federations, it MUST support signing the

+## Receiving an OpenID Connect Federations response